AnonymousSubmission4/LF-agent/README.md

   * [MPC (horizon 8)](#mpc-horizon-8)

-## Setting the environment
+## Setting up a virtual environment

-Given code was developed and tested with Python version 3.9.16 on Ubuntu 20/22, we strongly advise to perform all the experiments with this specified python version.
+Given code was developed and tested with Python 3.9.16 on Ubuntu 20/22 with CUDA 11.7, we strongly advise the reader to only run the experiments with the specified versions of Python and CUDA.

-It is reasonable to run experiments in virtual environment.
-Our core team uses [pyenv](https://github.com/pyenv/pyenv) for managing the virtual environments.
+It is reasonable to run the experiments in a virtual environment.
+Our core team uses [pyenv](https://github.com/pyenv/pyenv) for managing virtual environments.
 We provide [brief guide](#installing-pyenv) here how to install it.
 But we strongly recommend to refer to original [readme](https://github.com/pyenv/pyenv/#readme) for details.
-However, there is [another way](#manual-creation-of-virtual-python-environment) to create virtual environment.
-You can use either you want.
+However, there exists a [different way](#manual-creation-of-virtual-python-environment) to create a virtual environment.
+You can choose either you want.

 ### Installing pyenv